juvenalisx/drafts/DRAFT-the-case-for-ricardian-treaties.md

 Transport and logistics

 As global inter-reliance in our transport and logistics systems and supply supply chain builds, so does the need for a strong system for governing this global activity.
-Vehicles are quite unique as objects: they are designed to move between sovereign jurisdictions
+Vehicles are quite unique as objects: they are designed to move between sovereign jurisdictions ...

 Financial Activity

-If Mark Carney's "synthetic hegemonic [digital] currency" comes to pass, states issuing central bank digital currencies have an opportunity to build international financial regulation and oversight mechanisms into the consensus protocols
+If Mark Carney's ["synthetic hegemonic [digital] currency"](https://www.bankofengland.co.uk/-/media/boe/files/speech/2019/the-growing-challenges-for-monetary-policy-speech-by-mark-carney.pdf) comes to pass, states issuing central bank digital currencies have an opportunity to build international financial regulation and oversight mechanisms into the consensus protocols

 Tax havens *could* become a relic of a time when information traveled inscribed on paper, rather than light.
 Illicit actors take advantage of the complexities of living on a world with fragmented sovereignty - even a single permissive jurisdiction can provide a hiding place for all manner of ill-gotten capital.
 However, with our increasingly interconnected world, an algorithmic form of global governance is becoming possible.
 If fiat digital currencies included in this synthetic hegemonic currency adhere to a protocol which enables an all-seeing eye to gaze upon the world's financial activity, identifying corrupt actors could be simple.
 I am a proponent of respecting the individual's right to privacy while taking action to ensure pro-social behavior, and urge policymakers and system designers to err towards benevolent and privacy-preserving surveillance technologies.
 If designed properly, only those suspected of illegal behavior would find their right to privacy waived while proper authorities investigate.
 If no law breaking is found, privacy could be reinstated.